dream434/dream434/README.md

 ## My favorite quotes ⛹️‍♂

-"The world of reality has its limits; The world of imagination is borderless." - J.jacques rousseau
+"The world of reality has its limits; The world of imagination is borderless." - Jean jacques rousseau

-"The sword wears out the scabbard."  - J.jacques rousseau
+"The sword wears out the scabbard."  - Jean jacques rousseau

 "True joy comes from recognizing the beauty in every moment of life." – Ralph Marston